 UX design is end-user focussed from the outset.
 That concentrates design and development effort on what users want, not on what developers think they want.
 As well as saving money on development costs, UX design stops businesses from wasting internal resources.
 For example, UX design will help identify the products that people want.
 This would allow sales and marketing efforts to be focussed on profitable products, rather than the less profitable ones.
 It also reduces support costs by reducing the need for manual intervention.

 UX design can have a direct impact on the bottom line.
 It has been proven that 75% of people judge an app or website on its aesthetic design.
 People are more likely to buy from a well-designed website or app than they are from an unappealing one.

 The easier a site or app is to use; the more people will use it.
 That is true for the entire journey that a user takes through the app or website.
 From how fast the screens and pages load, to how easy it is to sign up for an account and place an order.
 If all the steps are easy, a user is more likely to progress to the final step of making a purchase or completing a desired action.

 UX design seeks to reduce the number of user interactions to a minimum.
 It also guides the user through processes with clear calls to action.
 The overall effect of UX design is increased revenues, reduced costs, and improved customer satisfaction.

 Historically, websites and mobile apps have been developed with the needs of the business in mind.
 UX design is reversing that trend and putting the needs of the user first.
-Consumers are becoming more and more experience driven.
+Consumers are becoming more and more experience-driven.
 Global online spending is increasing at a phenomenal rate.
 Businesses that don’t adopt UX design principals may soon find themselves trailing far behind the competition that do.
 Importance of UI/UX design interaction and why it will matter for your business.